 Goserelin for prostate cancer (Zoladex ®, Zoladex LA ®, Novgos ®)

 You will see your doctor regularly while you have this treatment, so they can monitor its effects.
-This information should help you discuss any queries about your treatment and its side effects with your doctor or specialist nurse.

 The injections can be given by your GP or practice nurse at the surgery.
 If you are not able to visit the surgery, a district nurse can give you the injection at home.

-Rarely, you may find the injection slightly uncomfortable and notice redness or a darker colour around the area afterwards.
+Some people may find the injection slightly uncomfortable and notice redness or a darker colour around the area afterwards.
 You may have a local anaesthetic cream applied before the injection to reduce any discomfort.

 Back to top

-Possible side effects of Zoladex
+Possible long term effects of goserelin

 Back to top